The History Of God’s (Elohim’s) Name

 NOTE: The Samaritans did not change their script, so their language is a descendant of Paleo-Hebrew.

-Furthermore, the Jews still wrote YHWH in Paleo-Hebrew.
+Furthermore, the Jews (Yahudim) still wrote YHWH in Paleo-Hebrew.
 If you pay attention to the images above, you’ll see that YHWH was written in Paleo-Hebrew, while everything else is in the Aramaic Script.
-His name wouldn’t be converted to the modern script later in the Greek period.
+His name wouldn’t be converted to the modern script until much later, and it is debated when this was done.
+(NOTE: when writing in Greek, they used “Kyrios” or “Theos” to refer to YHWH, instead of the Tetragrammaton).

 DOWNFALL OF SPOKEN HEBREW (~600 BC – 200 AD)

-Around the same time that the Jews switched to the Aramaic script, they also began implementing practices that led to the decline of the Hebrew language.
+Around the same time that the Jews (Yahudim) switched to the Aramaic script and were Hellenized by the Greeks, they also began implementing practices that led to the decline of the Hebrew language.

-The Jews Stopped Saying YHWH (~600 BC onward)
+A Number Of Jews (Yahudim) Stopped Saying And Writing YHWH (~600 BC onward)

 YHWH went from being proclaimed openly, to being a sacred name that had restrictions on it.
 People began to refer to Him as “Adonai”, using it as a substitution for saying His name.
-One belief is that this was done to stop the Assyrians and Babylonians from profaning His name, as they were in Exile and wanted to protect God’s holy name.
-Another theory is that the priests and scribes simply treated His name with so much reverence that they believed that God’s name was too holy to be spoken casually.
-Regardless of the reason, the point I want to make is that if enough generations go by without hearing His name, it is not far-fetched to believe that it will be forgotten.
+One belief is that this was done to stop the Assyrians and Babylonians from profaning His name, as they were in Exile/under oppression and wanted to protect God’s (Elohim’s) holy name.
+Another theory is that the priests and scribes simply treated His name with so much reverence that they believed that God’s (Elohim’s) name was too holy to be spoken casually.
+Regardless of the reason, the point I want to make is that if enough generations go by without hearing His name, it is not far-fetched to believe that it will be “forgotten” (not widely known and proclaimed).

-In other words, Jews began practicing the Ineffable Name Doctrine.
-Christians practice it today when we replace YHWH with “The LORD” in our Bibles.
+In other words, Jews (Yahudim) began practicing the Ineffable Name Doctrine (in some format, even if it was meant to be temporary).
+Christians practice the Ineffable Name Doctrine Doctrine today when we replace YHWH with “The LORD” in our Bibles.

 HELLENIZATION (~300 BC onward)

-Jews during this time primarily spoke Greek and Aramaic, as the Hellenized Jews did not their children how to speak Hebrew.
-Aramaic was already the language of the Near East, and Hellenization caused many Jews to assimilate into Greek culture.
-God’s name was not transliterated into Greek, as the Jews referred to Him as “Kyrious”, which is the Greek word for “Lord”.
-Most notably, Kyrious is used in place of YHWH in the New Testament.
-The Ineffable Name Doctrine lived on, further causing the downfall of the use of God’s name.
+Jews (Yahudim) during this time primarily spoke Greek and Aramaic, as many of the Hellenized Jews (Yahudim) did not teach their children how to speak Hebrew.
+Aramaic was already the language of the Near East, and Hellenization caused many Jews (Yahudim) to assimilate into Greek culture.
+God’s (Elohim’s) name was not transliterated into Greek, as the Jews (Yahudim) referred to Him as “Kyrios”, which is the Greek word for “Lord”.
+Most notably, Kyrios is used in place of YHWH in the New Testament (though it can be argued that YHWH was used by the Apocrypha and NT authors, but that it was intentionally replaced with Kyrios by the scribes who produced the manuscripts we have).
+Regardless of how it exactly happened, the Ineffable Name Doctrine lived on, further causing the downfall of the use of God’s (Elohim’s) name YHWH.

 THE MASORETES ADD VOWEL POINTS (6th – 10th Century AD)

-While the Jewish diaspora was scattered, and Hebrew became a dying language, the Masoretes helped preserve the language.
+While the Jewish (Yahudim) diaspora was scattered, the Masoretes helped preserve a form of the Hebrew language.
 Most people know that the Masoretes are the ones behind the Masoretic Text, which is the Old Testament in our Bibles today.
 However, what they don’t know is that the Masoretes added vowel points to the Hebrew language.

-Hebrew doesn’t have vowels, so these vowel points were used to help people pronounce Hebrew words.
-This was necessary to help preserve the pronunciation of certain Hebrew words.
-Below is an example of Masoretic Hebrew, which is still used today (albeit with some differences):
+Hebrew doesn’t have vowels in the traditional sense, so these vowel points were used to help people pronounce Hebrew words.
+Below is an example of Hebrew with vowel points

 With everything laid out, we can finally talk about Modern Hebrew and how we got “Yahweh”.
-The Masoretes preserved their version of the Hebrew language, but it wasn’t revived as a commonly spoken language until the late 19th Century.
+The Masoretes preserved a version of the Hebrew language, but Hebrew wasn’t revived as a commonly spoken language until the late 19th Century (and it goes without saying that this Hebrew differs from what was spoken by the ancient Hebrews).

-Scholars also began questioning Jehovah, realizing the mistake made in using that name.
-They then embarked on the task of transliterating YHWH, using Hebrew words, names, and Biblical adjacent texts as clues.
+Around this time, scholars also embarked on the task of transliterating YHWH, using Hebrew words, names, and Biblical adjacent texts as clues.

 The transliteration they came up with was Yahweh, and this is now the consensus transliteration of YHWH in Modern Hebrew.
 However, there is reason to doubt this transliteration.
-I believe that Yahweh gets the “Yah” part correct, but mistranslates the end of God’s name.
+I believe that Yahweh gets the “Yah” part correct, but mistranslates the end of God’s (Elohim’s) name, as briefly discussed earlier.

-Hebrew Names Point To Yahuah Being God’s Name
+Hebrew Names Point To Yahuah Being God’s (Elohim’s) Name

 A simple argument in favor of Yahuah is that most Hebrew names include the root “Yahu”, which is a way of incorporating YHWH into Hebrew names.
 Elijah in Hebrew is “Eliyahu”, while Josiah is “Yoshiyahu”.
 Similarly, Jeremiah is “Yirmeyahu”, while Isaiah is “Yeshayahu”.
 The root “Yahu” is present in a large number of Hebrew names, which points to Yahuah being more accurate than Yahweh.